isl-hku/isl-hku.github.io/README.md

-# Lab Website Content Management Guide
+# Lab Website Management Guide

 This guide helps lab members update the website with new publications, member profiles, and news.
 No coding experience is required—follow the steps below!

-1. Adding/Updating Publications
+## Adding/Updating Publications
 Publications are managed through BibTeX files.
 Follow these steps to add new papers or update existing ones:

-​       Locate the BibTeX folder: Go to the _bibliography folder in the website repository.
+- Locate the BibTeX folder: Go to the _bibliography folder in the website repository.
   Choose the right file:

   - Add journal papers to journal.bib

   - Add conference papers to conf.bib

   - Add patents to others.bib

   - Add preprints to journal.bib (with @misc type)

 - Format your entry: Use standard BibTeX format.
 Include a groups field to tag the paper with relevant keywords (e.g., groups = {computational imaging}).